 If you are completely new to this business, I recommend that you check out my post explaining "What is Dropshipping?" first.

-Now we’ll go through what I’m going to call the successful dropshipping checklist.
+Now we’ll go through what I’m going to call the successful dropshipping business checklist.
 It’s a 7-step process that I use every time I create a store.
-And I highly recommend you use it when starting a new eCommerce store.
+And I highly recommend you use it when starting a new dropshipping business.

 But remember, this is only the first section.
 So don’t plan on mastering any of this until you read all the sections.